ligabeth/ligabeth/README.md

 - Hello World!
 I'm @ligabeth.
 How did you find me here?
-- I’m interested in robotics, art, space and physics, music, and theater
+- I’m interested in robotics, engineering, art, space and physics, music, and newspaper
 - I’m currently learning... a lot.
 I'm in high school, and I have quite a full schedule!
 - I’m looking to collaborate on whatever comes up in future prohjects!
 - How to reach me: don't please